 For independent shopping, mosey up Newton Road where you’ll find boutiques, plus the excellent Olives & Oils and Cheers adjacent to one another; the former sells fantastic cheeses and the latter all manner of booze: ideal for a self-catering night in or seaside picnic!

 Laugharne (pronounced ‘Larn’) has become synonymous with the author Dylan Thomas, who dubbed it ‘the strangest town in Wales’.
 It might not seem like it but he was speaking with great fondness for the place.
 He lived in the town for the last four years of his life, writing Under Milk Wood from his quaint writing hut perched over the Taf Estuary, and he and his wife Caitlin lie buried in the churchyard of medieval St Martin’s Church.
 The Dylan Thomas Boathouse, where the family lived, is well worth a visit to investigate his life and works, and Laugharne Castle is a tranquil place for a wander; Thomas was inspired to write in its garden summerhouse.

 In Dylan Thomas style, come evening-time stop for a bevvy or two at Brown’s Hotel, where the writer spent many an afternoon and which has been graced by Mick Jagger, President Carter, Elizabeth Taylor and Richard Burton.
 Following restoration, it reopened as a boutique hotel decorated in a 1950s style.
-For dinner, it’s hard to beat The Cors, which serves delightful brasserie/bistro food most weekends and private dining for ten people or more.
-The service is quirky and by candlelight, and there is a gorgeous garden surrounding the residence.

 Visit the town during the Laugharne Weekend for a literary festival with a wonderfully casual vibe, where the authors hang out in the town’s pubs after talks and parties tend to go through the night…